-GKSU (gksu.co.uk) is Greenwich and Kent Unions together, who work to provide services and support to the Medway students of these universities.
-As the Greenwich representation staff are based between Greenwich and Avery Hill campuses, the GKSU staff from Kent Union offer Medway Programme Reps support at their campus.
-The key contact for Medway Reps is: representation@gksu.co.uk

-You can also find out our drop in times at GKSU on the Greenwich Academic Reps website: greenwichsu.co.uk/ academicrep advice & wellbeing
+GK Unions (gkunions.co.uk) is Greenwich and Kent Unions together, who work to provide services and support to the Medway students.
+As the Greenwich representation staff are based between Greenwich and Avery Hill campuses, the GK Unions staff offer Medway Programme Reps support.
+The key contact for Medway Reps is: representation@gkunions.co.uk.
+You can also find out our drop-in times at Medway on the Greenwich Academic Reps website: suug.co.uk/academicrep/.